expfactory/expfactory/docs/pages/1-generate.md

 CONTAINER ID        IMAGE                COMMAND                  CREATED             STATUS              PORTS                          NAMES
 2c503ddf6a7a        vanessa/experiment   "/bin/bash /starts..."
 10 minutes ago      Up 10 minutes       0.0.0.0:80->80/tcp, 5000/tcp   zealous_raman
 ```

+for more details on how to customize your container, including the database and study id, see the [usage](/expfactory/usage.html) docs.

 ## Shell into your Container